akpw/mktxp/README.md

 ```
 To keeps things within expected boundaries, the last two parameters allows for controlling both individual and overall scrape durations

+### Injectable router-level custom labels
+You can add custom labels to your devices using the `custom_labels` option.
+These labels are attached to all the metrics for a specific device, allowing e.g. easy router grouping for detailed overview dashboards in Grafana.
+You can define default labels in the `[default]` section and override or extend them in the router-specific sections.

 ### mktxp endpoint listen addresses
 By default, mktxp runs it's HTTP metrics endpoint on any IPv4 address on port 49090.
 However, it is also able to listen on multiple socket addresses, both IPv4 and IPv6.